robdrimmie/imtg/devlog/rmd/project.md

  - ✅ reorder and revisit flow
  - ✅ get progressTileScores using the new Modifier percentToScore methods
 - party gets stuck going back and forth between -101 and -202
-     - in TileRelationship calculate?????Score methods need to be updated
+     - ✅ in TileRelationship calculate?????Score methods need to be updated
       - ✅ calculateAttributeScore
       - ✅ calculateCapacityScore
       - ✅ calculateDistanceScore
       - ✅ calculateEnergyScore
-      - calculateHealthScore
+      - ✅ calculateHealthScore
-      - calculateSatietyScore
+      - ✅ calculateSatietyScore - leaving as is for reasons documented in comments
-- should I use context in the calculateWhateverScore methods?
+- ✅ should I use context in the calculateWhateverScore methods?
       - ✅ calculateAttributeScore - doesn't need it
       - ✅ calculateCapacityScore - uses it
       - ✅ calculateDistanceScore - doesn't need it
       - ✅ calculateEnergyScore - uses it
-      - calculateHealthScore - uses it
+      - ✅ calculateHealthScore - uses it
-      - calculateSatietyScore - uses it
+      - ✅ calculateSatietyScore - uses it - leaving as is for reasons documented in comments
 - finally figure out the math to convert percentages to scores consistently
   - ✅ figure out the actual math
   - ✅ make methods that make use of the math